acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 HELP
 ----
-I forgot a little detail about Stylish, it is really not intuitive, it can lost your file saved then subitely erase all content and titles of scripts, i had this behavior when i had one script, it can do it several different times, you too, the popup could move(or since you want use the scrollbar.css it does a movment and all controls specially text are not fixed in size properly.
+I forgot a little detail about Stylus(ex Stylish), it is really not intuitive, it can lost your file saved then subitely erase all content and titles of scripts, i had this behavior when i had one script, it can do it several different times, you too, the popup could move(or since you want use the scrollbar.css it does a movment and all controls specially text are not fixed in size properly.

 Steps for first install of a script, necessary only one time for each script you want add, no need edit or, delete them eventually frequently, this script need to be copied into the editor, no need use their editor, even if colors seems good with the script, the caret is hidden, but maybe its more platform dependant.
 Step list is:
--Clic the puzzle icon on your plugin taskbar of your chrome, else goto extension and access options of stylish -Show the icon(a puzzle of 4 pieces) then a simple left clic, now choose in the popup -Clic the three dots vertically (...) and select nvo style or new style, second entry is for manage them but nothing is interesting here too, if you dont know you could loose your modifications except for save them.
+-Clic the puzzle icon on your plugin taskbar of your chrome, else goto extension and access options of Stylus(ex Stylish) -Show the icon(a puzzle of 4 pieces) then a simple left clic, now choose in the popup -Clic the three dots vertically (...) and select nvo style or new style, second entry is for manage them but nothing is interesting here too, if you dont know you could loose your modifications except for save them.
 -Clic top right text, it should add a new blank script